 Grading the book

 Allow me to start by evaluating the book as I do with my university students’ papers.
 The development of his thesis is supported primarily through personal examples and experiences, some Scriptures, and a few ad hominem arguments.
 His personal assumptions are evident and presented in a manner that his teaching is decidedly right.
 There is no attempt to critique his own perspectives or even answer skeptics.
 It seems like the book does not allow for alternative perspectives.
 For example, the few times he discusses other positions on child-rearing he does so with ungracious condescension.

 The book is readable but it lacks clarity and cogency.
 In my first reading years ago, I found it to be convincing and correct.
-This is because the book authenticated my immature and somewhat fundamentalist understanding of child-rearing.
+This is because the book validated my immature and rather fundamentalist understanding of child-rearing.
 Now, after many years of experience and study, I no longer hold that opinion.
 SCH is orderly but redundant, interesting but not at all profound.

 Far too limited

 For me, the provocative thing about the SCH is that it infers the author’s position is the singular biblical teaching on child rearing.
 SCH is an integration of his faith, worldview, and a few scriptures.
 Sometimes, Dr. Tripp takes the original principles of a biblical text, called the interpretative application, and applies them.
 That's always a good thing.
-Most often, the effort is muddled or insufficient.
+However, most often the effort is muddled or insufficient.
 It is easy to argue that he fails to take into consideration the whole Bible in order to bring God’s thoughts in the discussion in a way that reflects biblical reality and the whole truth.
-While the Bible has only a few passages to express parenting methodology (see my blog post Everything the Bible Says about Raising Children) so much more needed to be said by comparing scriptures with scripture.
+While the Bible has only a few passages to express parenting methodology so much more ought to have been be said by comparing scripture with scripture.